meetuparchive/cliff/README.md

 	path/to/template.yml
 ```

+💡Cliff will report when there is nothing in the changset between the current stack and the remote stack.

 Many CloudFormation templates will employ parameterization for flexibility.
-By default cliff will reuse the parameters previously provided but often you'll want to change those for new deployments.
-In those cases you'll want to use the `--parameters` or `-p` option.
+By default, cliff will reuse the parameters previously provided but often you'll want to change those for new deployments.
+In those cases, use the `--parameters` or `-p` option.

 ```sh
 $ cliff \